 The following table compares the two billing plans:

-|Instance billing plan||Pay-as-you-go||Spot instances|
+|Instance billing plan||Pay as you go||Spot instances|

 |Payment method||Deposit upon purchase.
-Billed on the hour.||Deposit upon purchase.
-Charged by the hour.|
+Billed by the hour.||Deposit upon purchase.
+Billed by the hour.|

-|Unit price||Pricier||Price fluctuates.
-In most cases the price is about 10% -20% of the price of a pay-as-you-go instance with the same specifications.|
+|Unit price||Pricy||The price fluctuates.
+In most cases, the price is about 10-20% of the price of a pay-as-you-go instance with the same specifications.|

-|Minimal use time||Charged by the second and billed on the hour.
-Purchase and release at any time.||Charged by the second and billed on the hour.
+|Minimal use time||Charged by the second and billed by the hour.
+Purchase and release at any time.||Charged by the second and billed by the hour.
 Purchase and release at any time.
 May be repossessed by the system.|

-|Instance specification change||No limit.
+|Changing instance configurations||No limit.
 Change at anytime.||Not supported.|

-|Use cases||Best for use cases where resource requirements vary drastically, such as e-commerce.||Best for scenarios such as online and website services with big data computing and load balancing.|
+|Use cases||Best for use cases such as an e-commerce flash sale where the demand for resources can fluctuate drastically in a short amount of time.||Best for use cases such as online and website services that use big data computing and load balancing.|